HimesGroup/BMIN503_Final_Project/README.md

-├── final_project_template.Rmd     # R markdown file with original code chunks ├── final_project_template.html    # Knitted HTML document of the Rmd file ├── Data                           # Data files acquired from GEO omnibus used in this analysis └── tmp                            # Temporary data ignored by git.
-See ".gitignore"
+├── final_project_template.Rmd     # R markdown file with original code chunks ├── final_project_template.html    # Knitted HTML document of the Rmd file ├── Data                           # Data files acquired from GEO omnibus used in this analysis └── GSE155213                      # Raw data files used for the analysis
 ```